Stochastic Extensible Bin Packing: Restriction to a family of processing time distributions

-Another way to compare the dispersion of two nonnegative random variables is by using their Lorenz curves. \begin{definition} Let $Y$ be a random variable with finite expectation.
+In this work, we mostly use the $\preceq_{(2)}$-ordering to compare random variables with the same mean.
+In this case, we shall see that $\preceq_{(2)}$ is linked to another dominance relation relying on the concept of Lorenz curves. \begin{definition} Let $Y$ be a random variable with finite expectation.
 The Lorenz curve of $Y$ is a function $L_Y:[0,1]\to [0,1]$ with

 where $F_Y^{-1}(z) = \inf \{y: F_Y(y)\geq z\}$ is the quantile function of $Y$. \end{definition} The Lorenz curve $L_Y$ of a random variable $Y$ is convex and nondecreasing, and it satisfies $L_Y(0)=0$, $L_Y(1)=1$.
-It was introduced by Lorenz at the beginning of the 20th century to compare the distribution of income between different countries~\cite{Lor1905}: for a population with continuous distribution of income $F_Y$, $L_Y(p)$ represents the percentage of the total wealth owned by the bottom $100p$\% of all individuals.
-The equal distribution (when all individuals own the same wealth) corresponds to a deterministic variable $Y$ (i.e., $Y=a$ almost surely for some $a\geq 0$), and its Lorenz curve is the line at 45 degrees, called \emph{line of perfect equality}.
-Based on the definition of a Lorenz curve we can define a dominance relation. \begin{definition} Let $Y$ and $Z$ be nonnegative random variables with finite expectation.
-We say that $Y$ Lorenz dominates $Z$, and we write $Y\succeq_L Z$, iff for all $p\in[0,1]$
+It was introduced by Lorenz~\cite{Lor1905} to compare the distribution of income across different countries: for a population with continuous distribution of income $F_Y$, $L_Y(p)$ represents the percentage of the total wealth owned by the bottom $100p$\% of all individuals.
+The situation where all individuals own the same wealth corresponds to a deterministic variable ($Y=a$ for some $a\geq 0$) with Lorenz curve $L_Y(p)=p$, called the \emph{line of perfect equality}.
+Based on the Lorenz curve we can define another dominance relation. \begin{definition} Let $Y$ and $Z$ be nonnegative random variables with finite expectation.
+We say that $Y$ Lorenz dominates $Z$, and we write $Y\succeq_L Z$, if and only if for all $p\in[0,1]$,

-\end{definition} A famous result by Atkinson~\cite{Atk70} states that for random variables with the same mean the second-order stochastic order is equivalent to the reversed Lorenz order:

-The Lorenz curve of a nonnegative random variable with finite expectation can be used to define several dispersion indices. \begin{definition} Let $Y$ be a nonnegative random variable with finite expectation.
-The Gini index $G_Y$ of $Y$ is defined to be twice the area between the line of perfect equality and the Lorenz curve of $Y$: